 As tax time rolls around, a common topic of discussion is how to minimize the taxes that you pay to CRA every year.
 We typically focus on looking for allowable deductions against income, or working out strategies to defer owed taxes through various mechanisms.
 Something that most Canadians don’t consider is the amount of indirect taxes that they are paying all-year round that can have a significant impact on their bottom line.
-This is why it is always a good idea to get expert advice from experts like the team at Shell and Associates.
+This is why it is always a good idea to get expert advice from experts like the team at Schell and Associates.

 What are indirect taxes?

 Direct taxes include things like income tax, sales tax, or corporate taxes.
 We see these clearly every time we look at our paycheck or sales receipt, and it is these taxes that we try to minimize by finding allowable deductions in the hope of receiving a refund.
 However, indirect taxes are not applied in the same way.
 Indirect taxes are sometimes difficult to “see” because consumers don’t pay them directly and often don’t even realize they are footing the bill.
 Indirect taxes tend to get passed onto consumers in the form of higher prices as a result of businesses having to pay taxes during the production process.
 These include things like customs duties that businesses have to pay to import goods, for example.

 Are indirect taxes on the rise?